Explicit two-cover descent for genus 2 curves

 which has a rational Weierstrass point at $(0 : 0 : 1)$.
 In this case, the Jacobian of $C$ has Mordell--Weil group $\ZZ^3$, so there are $8$ twists to consider.
-Of these, three have no rational points because they are not locally solvable, and the rest all have a rational point of low height and are amenable to elliptic Chabauty (with the upper bounds on Mordell--Weil ranks conditional on GRH).
-The results are summarized below:
+Of these, three have no $\QQ_2$-points and hence no $\QQ$-points, and the rest all have a rational point of low height and are amenable to elliptic Chabauty (with the upper bounds on Mordell--Weil ranks conditional on GRH).
+The results are summarized in Table \ref{tab:example2}.